michaelpatrickpurcell/prophecy/README.md

 ## Materials
 To play the game, the players will need a few materials that they will use to take notes and determine outcomes.
 They will need:
-  - __Index Cards__  - Approximately fifty index cards should placed within easy reach of all players.
+  - __Index Cards__ - Approximately fifty index cards should be placed within easy reach of all players.
-  - __Sticky Notes__ - Approximately one hundred sticky notes should placed within easy reach of all players.
+  - __Sticky Notes__ - Approximately one hundred sticky notes should be placed within easy reach of all players.
   - __Butcher Paper__ - One large sheet of butcher paper should be placed in the middle of the play area.
 This is the _story board_.
   - __Markers__ - Each player should have a marker that they can use to write on the index cards, sticky notes, and story board.
   - __Dice__ - Approximately twelve six-sided dice should be placed within easy reach of all players.

 ## Mechanics
 _Mechanics_ are the systems that govern how the players interact with the game.